tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US172_AddBankSavingsAccount.md

 Will Interest Rate be a Class in the future?
 (As it will have behaviour of its own)

 In the future we're thinking about implementing a forecast feature to calculate expected earnings on a given date.

+At the moment adding a Bank Savings Account will always be successful if the Family and the FamilyMember exist.
+However, account service methods will still return a boolean as in the future there can be situations were account creation will not be possible.